gsass/pretty.bike/content/faq.md

 ### What is this?

 This is the website for the Pretty Ride: a two-day ride from Boston to Provincetown.
-This year's ride is June 5<sup>th</sup> and 6<sup>th</sup>, 2021.
+This year's ride dates are TBA but will likely be memorial day weekend or the first weekend of June.

 ### The Pretty Ride?